 I found these two young robins in a grassy field, where their mother was showing them how to find food.
 Mom quickly flew off when I approached, but her inexperienced offspring patiently let me photograph them.

-Hummingbirds are very difficult to photograph.
+Hummingbirds are difficult to photograph.
 They are small and they move really fast.
-I caught this little female bird approaching a hummingbird feeder.
+This bird is looking at me suspiciously while approaching a feeder.